History of Stetson University

 Students, faculty, and staff carried the entire contents of the old Sampson Library (over 100,000 materials) into the new duPont-Ball Library.
 Students were asked to help move books for one hour, but many were so enthusiastic that they stayed the entire day.

-Stetson University becomes the first private, non-HBCU university in Florida to integrate.
+Stetson University takes first steps to integrate.
 Nine African-American teachers attended graduate summer school in 1962.
 Cornelius Hunter (pictured), the university's first African-American undergraduate student, graduated in 1966.
 George Williams Sr. was the first African-American to earn a degree from Stetson University- a master's degree in guidance and counseling in 1964.

 The university's geography department is introduced and is the first geography program in Florida.
 The university began its affiliation with Gamma Theta Upsilon, the international geography honor society, in the same year.